Frequently Asked Questions

 If you would like translation services during your appointment, please ask the school registrar to call the Language Line for live translation.
 The kindergarten registration application is offered in English, Spanish, Amharic, Dari and Arabic.

-E: Can my child’s grandmother, friend, or relative register my child?
+E: Can my child’s grandmother, friend or relative register my child?

 Documents Needed